-Collard greens usually are not toxic or poisonous to cats, but an internet search will bring up articles suggesting there is a theory that they could cause a case of Heinz Body anemia, especially if your cat is consuming them in large quantities.
+Collard greens are usually not toxic or poisonous to cats, but an internet search will bring up articles suggesting there is a theory that they could cause a case of Heinz Body anemia, especially if your cat is consuming them in large quantities.
 However, the benefits greatly outweigh the risks, and many cat owners have had no problems feeding collard greens to their cats as a supplemental food.

 Can You Feed Collard Green To Cats?

 Cats are primarily carnivores, which means that most of their nutrition should come from meat-based protein.
 So, even though collard greens do have a significant number of positive health benefits, they should not form a large portion of their diet.

 Collard greens fall under the category of foods with large leafy parts, forming part of the cruciferous vegetable family.
 This includes kale, bok choy, Brussel sprouts, cabbage, rutabaga, and turnips.
 These vegetables do not naturally form a staple part of a cat’s diet and should therefore be fed in small quantities.

 You can give your cat collard greens as a small treat in moderation.
 In terms of the health benefits collard greens have to offer your cat, they are high in vitamins A, C, and K and rich in iron and magnesium which provides your cat with valuable nutrients.
 Furthermore, collard greens are also high in fiber which can help improve your cat’s digestive system.